usnistgov/sesame/doc/physics/discretization.rst

 behind the method is clearest in a simple one-dimensional case as illustrated on the figure below.
 Given a general nonlinear function :math:`f(x)`, we want to find its root :math:`\bar x: f(\bar x)=0`.
-Given an initial guess :math:`x_1`, one can estimate the error :math:`\delta x` in this guess, assuming that the function varies linearly all the way to its root
+Given an initial guess :math:`x_1`, one can estimate the error :math:`\delta x` in this guess by assuming that the function varies linearly all the way to its root

 .. math::